-Under the federal bankruptcy law and comparable provisions of state fraudulent transfer laws, the exchange notes and the subsidiary guarantees could be voided, or claims in respect of the exchange notes or the subsidiary guarantees could be subordinated to all other debts of PCA or any subsidiary guarantor if, among other things, PCA or such subsidiary guarantor, at the time it incurred the indebtedness evidenced by the exchange notes or its subsidiary guarantee:
+Under the federal bankruptcy law and comparable provisions of state fraudulent transfer laws, the exchange notes and the subsidiary guarantees could be voided, or claims in respect of the exchange notes or the subsidiary guarantees could be subordinated to all other debts of PCA or any subsidiary guarantor if, among other things, PCA or the subsidiary guarantor, at the time it incurred the indebtedness evidenced by the exchange notes or its subsidiary guarantee:

-- received less than reasonably equivalent value or fair consideration for the incurrence of such indebtedness; and - was insolvent or rendered insolvent by reason of such incurrence; or - was engaged in a business or transaction for which PCA's or such subsidiary guarantor's remaining assets constituted unreasonably small capital; or - intended to incur, or believed that it would incur, debts beyond its ability to pay such debts as they mature.
+- received less than reasonably equivalent value or fair consideration for the incurrence of the indebtedness; and - was insolvent or rendered insolvent by reason of the incurrence; or - was engaged in a business or transaction for which PCA's or the subsidiary guarantor's remaining assets constituted unreasonably small capital; or - intended to incur, or believed that it would incur, debts beyond its ability to pay the debts as they mature.

-In addition, any payment by us or such subsidiary guarantor pursuant to the exchange notes or a subsidiary guarantee could be voided and required to be returned to us or such subsidiary guarantor, or to a fund for the benefit of the creditors of us or such subsidiary guarantor.
+In addition, any payment by us or a subsidiary guarantor with respect to the exchange notes or a subsidiary guarantee could be voided and required to be returned to us or the subsidiary guarantor, or to a fund for the benefit of the creditors of us or the subsidiary guarantor.